What is an ovarian cyst?

-- Laparoscopy — This is a procedure, performed in an operating room, in which the doctor inserts a small device through an incision (cut) in the abdomen.
+Laparoscopy — This is a procedure, performed in an operating room, in which the doctor inserts a small device through an incision (cut) in the abdomen.
 He or she views the reproductive organs and pelvic cavity using the device.
-During a laparoscopy, small cysts or samples of tissue for testing may be removed.
+If a cyst is diagnosed at this time, it can be removed.

 How is an ovarian cyst treated?

 Functional ovarian cysts generally go away without treatment.
 Your health care provider may give you medications containing hormones (such as birth control pills) to stop ovulation.
 If you do not ovulate, you will not form functional cysts.
 In some cases, surgery may be necessary to remove a cyst.

 The type of surgery used depends on the size of the cyst and how it appears on the ultrasound.
 The different procedures used include:

 Laparoscopy — This is a procedure in which the doctor inserts a small device through an incision in the abdomen.
 He or she views the reproductive organs and pelvic cavity using the device.
 The doctor can remove the cyst through tiny incisions.